shradhayy/speechtagging/README.md

 # syntheticpoets
-This project can tag the words given by the user i.e noun pronouns adverbs etc using markovs chain,vitebi algorithm and probability model of nlp
+This project uses deep learning to imiate writer and its trained on the data of franz kafka metamorphosis